Hamzha/flask_rental_device/README.md

 # Device Rental API

-This project is build according to the requirements provided in this [requirement](api-details.txt)
+This project is built according to the requirements provided in this [file](api-details.txt)

 ### Envionment
 * Ubuntu 18.04